GaryManv/SQL-Project/cleaning_data.md

 	- channelgrouping:good
 	- socialEngagementType: good (only one type, whats the reason to keep it?)
-5.5) check if date and visitstarttime date are equal (answer : yes,ok) 5.6) check if visitor with null timeonsite buy something or visit some pages
+5.5) check if date and visitstarttime date are equal (answer : yes,ok) 5.6) check if visitor with null timeonsite buy something or visit some pages 5.7) All rows except unit_price are grouped.
+Unit_price column can be removed

 ** all_sessions **
 6.1) check if all visitors ids' have the same length (answer: basic length has 19 digits, but there are also 18,17 and 16).
 As it doesn't appear in other tables I just ignore it for now and will not reduce the table rows.